1. Introduction

 Configure the agent's environment

-ADK reads GOOGLE_GENAI_USE_VERTEXAI, GOOGLE_CLOUD_PROJECT, and GOOGLE_CLOUD_LOCATION from the shell environment, which you already set in earlier step.
+ADK reads GOOGLE_GENAI_USE_VERTEXAI, GOOGLE_CLOUD_PROJECT, and GOOGLE_CLOUD_LOCATION from the shell environment, which you already set in the earlier step.
 The only agent-specific variable is TOOLBOX_URL — append it to the agent's .env file:

 echo -e "\nTOOLBOX_URL=http://127.0.0.1:5000" >> jobs_agent/.env